goldsborough/AVR-DHT11/README.md

 AVR code to interface with the DHT11 temperature and relative humidity sensors.

-As of now, this code is written for Attiny85 @8Mhz, but it shouldn't take more than a few seconds to make it work with any other Atmel AVR chip.
+This code is written for Attiny85 @8Mhz, but it shouldn't take more than a few seconds to make it work with any other Atmel AVR chip.
 Just change the clock speed in the header file and possibly the prescalers to match the speeds described.